alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 ##Goal and Strategy##

 The initial plan was to run with the **3:55** pace group.
-In my previous marathons (4:05 and 3:58), I had bonked and cramped miserably.
+In my [previous marathons][3] (4:05 and 3:58), I had bonked and cramped miserably.
 So 3:55 seemed reasonable, especially since I didn't want to limp to a finish again.

 When the volunteer at the expo asked me which pace group I'd like to run with, I YOLO'd and replied **3:50**.
 Maybe it was foolish, but this was a bucket-list race and I didn't want to leave with any regrets.
 I knew deep down 3:55 was too safe.